 - Requiring functionality for assistive technology like screen readers and other software.

-- Section 508 requires the concept of digital accessibility extend to people with cognitive, learning, and language abilities instead of just vision, hearing, and physical disabilities.
+- As with the ADA, Section 508 requires the concept of digital accessibility extend to people with cognitive, learning, and language abilities instead of just vision, hearing, and physical disabilities.

-Section 508 compliance extends beyond web accessibility and software.
-All publicly accessible blogs and social media posts must all be compliant as well.
-Information that isn’t publicly accessible might be 508 compliance-required as well.
-The 2018 update specifies people with disabilities must have full access things like intranets, emergency bulletins, official receipts, training materials, and employment opportunities.
+Similar to the ADA, section 508 compliance extends beyond web accessibility and software.
+All publicly accessible content must all be compliant.
+Information that isn’t publicly accessible might require Section 508 compliance as well.
+The 2018 update specifies people with disabilities must have full access to digital channels like intranets, emergency bulletins, official receipts, training materials, and employment opportunities.

 What If You’re Not 508 Compliant?

-Even if Section 508 doesn’t cover your business, following the WCAG 2.1 requirements will help avoid any complications with ADA compliance and conflicts with Canada’s AODA requirements.6
+Even if Section 508 doesn’t cover your business, following the WCAG 2.1 requirements will help avoid any complications with ADA compliance and conflicts with Canada’s AODA requirements.

 Not complying with ADA regulations can lead to litigation from individuals who are unable to use a website.
 It’s frustrating for people with disabilities in particular to use ICT that isn’t fully accessible.
 Therefore, not being in compliance is also bad for business.

-Conversely, being able to boast how your ICT follows ADA standards by including features like alternative text and accessible PDFs can help bring in more business.7
+Conversely, being able to boast how your ICT follows ADA, Section 508 or other accessibility standards by including features like alternative text and accessible PDFs can help bring in more business.

 Achieving 508 Compliance

 Improving your digital accessibility isn’t as easy as flipping a switch.
 However, every business has the capacity to improve and seize new opportunities.
-A firm with experience in 508 compliance can help ease the process through running accessibility audits and training.
+A firm with experience in ADA or Section 508 compliance can help ease the process through running accessibility audits and training.

 An Innovative Solution

 eSSENTIAL Accessibility has plenty of resources available designed specifically to help organizations meet Section 508 compliance.
-Our latest WCAG whitepaper features an ADA Compliance Checklist to help businesses make sure they are following all aspects of the law.
+Our latest WCAG whitepaper features an checklist to help businesses make sure they are following all aspects of the law.
 Find out how compliant you are today by downloading the free WCAG 2.1 Checklist here.